Knee Revision Surgery

 Total Knee Replacement in Portland, Oregon

 James C. Ballard, MD is a board-certified orthopedic surgeon who specializes in joint revision surgery.
 Dr. Ballard provides treatment to patients in the Portland, Oregon area.
-To learn more about joint revision and schedule an appointment with Dr. Ballard, call his Oregon City office at (503) 656-0836.
+To learn more about joint revision and schedule an appointment with Dr. Ballard, call (503) 656-0836.